tywayne/tywayne.com/_portfolio/plant-au-pair.md

 ## Description

-Plant Au Pair is a side project of mine.
+Plant Au Pair is a hobby side project of mine.
 I wanted an opportunity to build out a product completely from scratch all on my own.
 This allowed me to stretch my legs into some Ruby/Rails to build out the API, authentication, etc.

 The app itself is a tool designed to help plant lovers care for their houseplants.
 Users create records for each of their plants, setup reminders for various tasks like watering or fertilizing,